-The overall goal of the programs are to increase the availability of housing to low-income families and to maintain decent, safe, and sanitary housing stock in existing neighborhoods and/or remove blighted and dangerous properties in neighborhoods.
+The overall goal of the program is to increase the availability of housing to low-income families and to maintain decent, safe, and sanitary housing stock in existing neighborhoods.

 See Project Workbooks

 Needs of Public Housing

 - 1. Describe the manner in which the plan of the jurisdiction will help address the needs of public housing and activities it will undertake during the next year to encourage public housing residents to become more involved in management and participate in homeownership. - 2.
 If the public housing agency is designated as "troubled" by HUD or otherwise is performing poorly, the jurisdiction shall describe the manner in which it will provide financial or other assistance in improving its operations to remove such designation during the next year.